Cog-Creators/Red-DiscordBot/docs/guide_publish_cogs.rst

   passed to pip on cog install. ``SHARED_LIBRARIES`` do NOT go in this list.

+- ``env_requirements`` (string) - Additional requirements for the environment that the cog must fulfill, expressed as a `Python package environment marker expression <https://packaging.python.org/en/latest/specifications/dependency-specifiers/#environment-markers>`__.
+  This can be used to declare required system (e.g. disallow Windows), architecture (e.g. disallow 32-bit armhf), or Python version (if ``min_python_version`` field is not sufficient).

 - ``tags`` (list of strings) - A list of strings that are related to the functionality of the cog.
 Used to aid in searching.